Generic regularity for minimizing hypersurfaces in dimensions 9 and 10: Introduction

+\begin{remark} Theorem \ref{theo:main.homology} allows one to extend Schoen--Yau's stable minimal hypersurface obstruction to positive scalar curvature to $9$ and $10$ ambient dimensions (positivity of scalar curvature is an open condition).
+For example, by combining Theorem \ref{theo:main.homology} with the Schoen--Yau inductive descent method \cite{SY:descent}, we may conclude that the connected sum\footnote{More generally, an SYS manifold of dimension $\leq 10$ does not admit positive scalar curvauture.
+See \cite[\S 2.7]{gromov2019lectures} for the definition and further discussion.} $T^{n+1}\#M^{n+1}$ with $M$ closed does not admit positive scalar curvature for $n+1\leq 10$ (a well-known reduction of Lohkamp shows that this implies the positive mass theorem in these dimensions).
+See also the work of Schoen--Yau and Lohkamp \cite{SY:sing,Lohkamp:PSC}. \end{remark}

+Here are the main points of our strategy to prove Theorem \ref{theo:main.plateau}: \begin{enumerate} \item[(i)] \textbf{Generic regularity via foliations}.
+Let $T$ be any minimizer with prescribed boundary $\Gamma$.
+We construct a 1-parameter family $\{ T_t \}$ of pairwise disjoint minimizers which form a local foliation on either side of $T_0 = T$.\footnote{For technical reasons (non-uniqueness of minimizers) our foliations may have gaps.} We will show that there exist $t$ arbitrarily close to $0$ for which $T_t$ is smooth.

-A word about our strategy.
-Like in \cite{CCMS:low-ent-gen}, our generic regularity theorem relies on an \textit{iterative improvement of the maximum density in the singular set}.
-Specifically, we show the existence of a purely dimensional constant $\eta > 0$ (in $8$, $9$, or $10$ ambient dimensions) such that \textit{every} codimension-one, multiplicity-one, minimizing integral $n$-current $T_0$ with smooth boundary can be perturbed (via a boundary perturbation or an ambient metric perturbation) into some nearby integral $n$-current $T_1$ satisfying
+\item[(ii)] \textbf{Top density as improving quantity}.
+One point in common with \cite{CCMS:generic1} is that our generic regularity theorem relies on an \textit{iterative improvement} under perturbations.
+Specifically, we show the existence of a dimensional constant $\eta > 0$ (in $8$, $9$, or $10$ ambient dimensions), such that for any $T_{t_0}$ there exists a nearby $T_t$ (with $t$ arbitrarily close to $t_0$) satisfying\footnote{Recall that $\sup \emptyset = -\infty$.}

-where $\Theta_{T_0}$, $\Theta_{T_1}$ denotes the $n$-dimensional area density of $T_0$, $T_1$; see Section \ref{sec:preliminaries}.
+where $\Theta_T$ denotes the $n$-dimensional area density of $T$; see Section \ref{sec:preliminaries}.
 On the other hand, we know from Allard's regularity theorem \cite{Allard:first-variation} that there exists another dimensional constant $\Theta_n^* > 1$ with the property that

-whenever $T$ is a codimension-one minimizing integral $n$-current with smooth boundary and at least one interior singular point.
-In particular, \eqref{eq:intro.allard} guarantees that finitely many perturbations $T_0, T_1, T_2, \ldots$ satisfying \eqref{eq:intro.iteration} necessarily produce a smooth minimizing $n$-current $T_k$.
+at any $\bx \in \sing T$.
+In particular, \eqref{eq:intro.allard} will gurantee that finitely many iterations of \eqref{eq:intro.iteration} will suffice to arrive at a smooth minimizer.

+The proof of \eqref{eq:intro.iteration} is technically very different here than in our previous work \cite{CCMS:generic1} and relies on two new ingredients, (iii) and (iv) below.